Bidirectional Mapping Coupled GAN for Generalized Zero-Shot Learning: Proposed Method

 \subsection{Coupled Generative Adversarial Networks}

-In Coupled Generative Adversarial Networks (CoGAN) \cite{liu2016coupled}, there are two GANs having shared layers to handle high-level semantic features and separate layers to deal with low-level features for different domains.
-CoGAN also has two discriminators with shared layers.
+In Coupled Generative Adversarial Networks (CoGAN) \cite{liu2016coupled}, there are two GANs with shared layers to handle high-level semantic features and separate layers to deal with low-level features for different domains.
+CoGAN also has two discriminators with shared layers, as shown in Fig.~\ref{fcogan}.
 This setting allows CoGAN to capture the joint distribution and generate images of multiple domains.
 CoGAN can learn the joint distribution without relying on the correspondence between data samples in the two domains.
 The minimax objective function for CoGAN is as follows,

-Here, $\text{GAN}_i$ consists of generator $g_i$ and discriminator $d_i$, and $i= 1, 2$. $x_1$ ans $x_2$ denote two samples from different domains, and $z$ represents the Gaussian noise distribution.
+Here, $\text{GAN}_i$ consists of generator $g_i$ and discriminator $d_i$, and $i= 1, 2$. $x_1$ and $x_2$ denote two samples from different domains, and $z$ represents the Gaussian noise distribution.
 The CoGAN optimization is subjected to two constraints as follows,

 $ $

 where $\theta_{g_{i}^{j}}$ denotes the parameter of the $j^{th}$ layer from the top of the generator $g_i$, $\theta_{d_{i}^{l_{i}-k}}$ represents the parameter of the $(k+1)^{th}$ layer from the final layer of the discriminator $d_i$, $l_i$ denotes the number of layers in $d_i$.